 - File encoding is recommended to be UTF-8 (to avoid garbled characters).

-- The timeline must be accurate, with three digits for milliseconds after the comma.
+- The timeline needs to be precise, with three digits for milliseconds after the comma.

 1